- Home

 What happens after treatment finishes?

-After radiation therapy has finished, your treatment team will give you general information about your recovery.
-They will tell you how to look after the treatment area and recommend ways to manage side effects.
-They will also suggest who to call if you have any concerns.
+After radiation therapy has finished, your treatment team will tell you how to look after the treatment area and recommend ways to manage side effects.
+They will also advise who to call if you have any concerns.

 Life after cancer treatment can present its own challenges.
 You may have mixed feelings when treatment ends, and worry that every ache and pain means the cancer is coming back.